Exodus-Privacy/website/content/page/faq.en.md

 #### **What is a tracker?**

-AA tracker is a piece of software meant to collect data about you or your usages.
+A tracker is a piece of software meant to collect data about you or your usages.
 You can find more information in our video ["Trackers in 2 minutes"](https://www.youtube.com/watch?v=sv_xF2KIJZE) (in French with subtitles).

 #### **What are permissions?
 How are the severity levels defined?**